 - Create authentication realms.
-See Creating an Active Directory Authentication Realm, page 6-6 or Creating an LDAP Authentication Realm, page 6-7. - Be aware that when you commit a change to Identities, end-users must re-authenticate. - (Optional) Create authentication sequences.
-See Creating Authentication Sequences, page 6-18 - (Optional) Enable Secure Mobility if the identity will include mobile users. - (Optional) Understand authentication surrogates.
-See Tracking Identified Users, page 6-22.

-Choose Web Security Manager > Identities.

-Click Add Identity.

-Assign a name that is unique to Identities.

-(Optional) Enter a description.

-In the Insert Above field drop-down list, choose where in the table to place the Identity.
+See Creating an Active Directory Authentication Realm, page 5-6 or Creating an LDAP Authentication Realm, page 5-7. - Be aware that when you commit a change to Identities, end-users must re-authenticate. - (Optional) Create authentication sequences.
+See Creating Authentication Sequences, page 5-18 - (Optional) Enable Secure Mobility if the identity will include mobile users. - (Optional) Understand authentication surrogates.
+See Tracking Identified Users, page 5-22. - Step 1 Choose Web Security Manager > Identities. - Step 2 Click Add Identity. - Step 3 Assign a name that is unique to Identities. - Step 4 (Optional) Enter a description. - Step 5 In the Insert Above field drop-down list, choose where in the table to place the Identity.

 Position Identities that do not require authentication above the first Identity that requires authentication.

-In the Define Members by User Location section, configure the Identity to apply to local users, remote users, or both local and remote users.
-The setting chosen here affects the available authentication settings for this Identity.
+- Step 6 In the Define Members by User Location section, configure the Identity to apply to local users, remote users, or both local and remote users.
+The setting chosen here affects the available authentication settings for this Identity. - Step 7 In the Define Members by Subnet field, enter the addresses to which this Identity should apply.
+Enter IP addresses, CIDR blocks, and subnets.